-"The people who have plus 2.1 million people seen been doing gigs the longest as marginally attached to are women: I had kids, and I staved home.
+"The people who have I staved home.
 Now I need something I can do from the house," Zwiller said.
-"There's still huge pressure American families, which means a large part of the work force is gigging - not by choice - but because they need some level of second income but can't commit to 50 hours a week in a corporate room.
+"There's still huge pressure on American families, which means a large part of the work force is gigging - not by choice - but because they need some level of second income but can't commit to 50 hours a week in a corporate room.